- Account-based marketing is a strategic sales and marketing technique that engages and converts highly-targeted audiences.

 Here’s what you need to do to deploy an effective ABM strategy for your brand:

-However, I can give you a few tips to identify the target accounts for your ABM campaign.
+However, we can give you a few tips to identify the target accounts for your ABM campaign.

 - Identify big companies that can help you increase the average order value and generate substantial revenue in the long run.